emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB.md

 ## 2. Set the filter criteria of the rule engine

-Go to [EMQ X Cloud Console](https://cloud-intl.emqx.com/console/), and click to enter the deployment of InfluxDB to be used.
+Go to [EMQX Cloud Console](https://cloud-intl.emqx.com/console/), and click to enter the deployment of InfluxDB to be used.

 On the deployment page, select the rule engine and click Create.